Drip Vs. ActiveCampaign: Comparison Of Two Popular Email Marketing Platforms

 Who Is Behind This Review Of Drip And ActiveCampaign?

 Hi, we’re the team at AccessAlly, developers of the most comprehensive WordPress LMS plugin for industry leaders.

 We’ve used our fair share of email marketing solutions, and we help our clients make the best decision for their businesses every day.

 You’ll find links that use our referral tracking links, which means we may earn a commission if you sign up through us.
 Rest assured that our recommendations aren’t influenced by the affiliate commissions, and it won’t cost you more to sign up through our links.

-Both Drip and ActiveCampaign utilize "tags" to categorize and assign properties to the members within your CRM.
+Both Drip and ActiveCampaign utilize “tags” to categorize and assign properties to the members within your CRM.
 In each platform, these tags are automatically applied and function according to the parameters that you set.
-Within both platforms, these tags can be used for a variety of purposes.
+Within both software tools, these tags can be used for a variety of purposes.